crowdagger/crowbook/README.md

 $ crowbook <BOOK>
 ```

 Where `BOOK` is a configuration file.
-Crowbook will then parse the
+Crowbook will then parse this
-config file and generate book in HTML, Epub, LaTeX, and/or PDF,
+file and generate a book in HTML, Epub, LaTeX, and/or PDF,
-according to the setting in the configuration file.
+according to the settings in the configuration file.
 So if you clone
 this repository and run

 ```bash
 $ crowbook book_example/config.book
 ```

-(or `cargo run -- book_example/config.book` if you don't want to
-install it), you'll generate the example book in various format.
+you'll generate the example book in various formats.
 The
 HTML version should look
 [like that](http://lise-henry.github.io/crowbook/book.html).

-Now, let's say you want to make your own book.
-Assuming you have a
+To create a new book, assuming you have a
 list of Markdown files, you can generate a template configuration file
 with the `--create` argument: